Kantala: Vegan Handbags That Aren't Made Out of Plastic + Support Weaving Artisans

 Kantala is currently raising funds on Indiegogo to scale up their production and launch a new line of bags.
 You can be the first to get your hands on a purse or clutch (in the color of your choice) by supporting the campaign!

 After visiting Kantala's artisans in person, I'm a huge supporter of the brand.
 I truly believe in and support what Vikum and Nadishan are trying to do through their company, and the products are beautiful and high-quality!
-My blogging best friend Jella and I have been "field testing" the Kantala bags that I brought back from Sri Lanka and we're both impressed with the durability of the materials and the sleek look of the designs.
+I’ve been "field testing" the Kantala bags that I brought back from Sri Lanka and I’m impressed with the durability of the materials and the sleek look of the designs.